Back to Louisiana

 • 44:11.2(A)(10)," and 3 insert "R.S.

-Plain English: The amendment changes a section of the bill to include administrative law judges as protected individuals whose personal information is restricted from public access.
+Plain English: The amendment changes references to a specific section of the public records law and adds administrative law judges as protected individuals.

 Plain English: The amendment to HB 339 involves the House voting on Senate amendments related to public records and access to personal information of protected individuals.

-• The amendment does not specify any concrete changes but indicates that the House is considering Senate amendments regarding public records and access to personal information for certain individuals.
+• The House voted to concur with Senate amendments regarding public records and access to personal information for certain individuals.

 Plain English: The amendment changes the language in the bill to add definitions, new sections about publishing personal information, and provisions for legal actions against violators.